-- 1. Review any changes in data following the data workshop and any analyses suggested by the data workshop.
-Summarize data as used in each assessment model.
+- 1. Review any changes in data following the Data Workshop and any analyses suggested by the Data Workshop Panel.
+Summarize data used in each assessment model.
 Provide justification for any deviations from Data Workshop recommendations. - 2.
 Develop population assessment models that are compatible with available data and document input data, model assumptions and configuration, and equations for each model considered. - 3.
-Provide estimates of stock population parameters, if feasible. - Include fishing mortality, abundance, biomass, selectivity, stock-recruitment relationship, and other parameters as necessary to describe the population. - Include appropriate and representative measures of precision for parameter estimates. - 4.
-Characterize uncertainty in the assessment and estimated values - Consider uncertainty in input data, modeling approach, and model configuration. - Provide a continuity model consistent with the prior assessment configuration, if one exists, updated to include the most recent observations.
-Alternative approaches to a strict continuity run that distinguish between model, population, and input data influences on findings, may be considered. - Consider other sources as appropriate for this assessment - Provide appropriate measures of model performance, reliability, and 'goodness of fit' - Provide measures of uncertainty for estimated parameters - 5.
-Provide estimates of yield and productivity. - Include yield-per-recruit, spawner-per-recruit, and stock-recruitment models. - 6.
-Provide estimates of population benchmarks or management criteria consistent with the available data, applicable FMPs, proposed FMPs and Amendments, other ongoing or proposed management programs, and National Standards. - Evaluate existing or proposed management criteria as specified in the management summary - Recommend proxy values when necessary - 7.
+Provide estimates of stock population parameters if feasible. - Include fishing mortality, abundance, biomass, selectivity, stock-recruitment relationship, and other parameters necessary to describe the population - Include appropriate and representative measures of precision for parameter estimates - 4.
+Characterize uncertainty in the assessment and estimated parameter values. - Consider uncertainty in input data, modeling approach, and model configuration - Provide a continuity model consistent with the prior assessment configuration, if one exists, updated to include the most recent observations.
+Alternative approaches to a strict continuity run that distinguish between model, population, and input data influences on findings may be considered. - Consider other data sources as appropriate - Provide appropriate measures of model performance, reliability, and 'goodness of fit' - Provide measures of uncertainty for estimated parameters - 5.
+Provide estimates of yield and productivity. - Include yield-per-recruit, spawner-per-recruit, and stock-recruitment models - 6.
+Provide estimates of population benchmarks or management criteria consistent with available data, applicable FMPs, proposed FMPs and amendments, other ongoing or proposed management programs, and National Standards. - Evaluate existing or proposed management criteria as specified in the management summary - Recommend proxy values when necessary and provide justification for the use of any proxies - 7.
 Provide declarations of stock status relative to management benchmarks, or alternative data poor approaches if necessary. - 8.
-Perform a probabilistic analysis of proposed reference points, stock status, and yield. - Provide the probability of overfishing at various harvest or exploitation levels. - Provide a probability density function for biological reference point estimates. - If the stock is overfished, provide the probability of rebuilding within mandated time periods as described in the management summary or applicable federal regulations. - 9.
+Perform probabilistic analyses of proposed reference points, stock status, and yield. - Provide the probability of overfishing at various harvest or exploitation levels - Provide a probability density function for biological reference point estimates - If the stock is overfished, provide the probability of rebuilding within mandated time periods as described in the management summary or applicable federal regulations - 9.
 Project future stock conditions (biomass, abundance, and exploitation) and develop rebuilding schedules if warranted; include estimated generation time.
-Stock projections shall be developed in accordance with the following: - A) If stock is overfished:
+Stock projections shall be developed in accordance with the following ($F{Current} = geometric mean of the most recent three years of fishing mortality):$

+A) If stock is overfished:

+$$F=0, F=F{Current}, F=F{MSY}, F{Target}$$

-F=0, F=current, F=Fmsy, Ftarget F=Frebuild (max that rebuild in allowed time)
+F=F{Rebuild} (max that rebuild in allowed time)

-B) If stock is overfishing
+B) If stock is overfishing: